hhd-dev/hhd/readme.md

 Ayaneo uses the same gyroscope with the same configuration as the ally, so reference the Ally's IMU steps to enable gyroscope support.

+Ayaneo support is still in the preliminary stages.
+The buttons of these devices do not emit hold information, and due to this reason they may fail to register in certain use-cases.

 #### Extra steps GPD Win Devices
 In order for the back buttons in GPD Win Devices to work, you need to map the back buttons to Left: Printscreen, Right: Pause using Windows.